Mount Pleasant lighting store sold; Groucho's Deli to add 3rd metro Charleston location

 Fall hours

-Ruke's roadside produce stand will operate through the end of the year from 10 a.m.-5 p.m.
+Ruke's roadside produce stand will operate through the end of the year from 10 a.m. to 5 p.m.
 Thursday-Saturday.

 The seasonal operation can be found near Holy Trinity AME Church at 378 Mathis Ferry Road in Mount Pleasant.